 Cambridge’s first cohousing community

-Cambridge Cohousing members are the future residents of Marmalade Lane, Cambridge’s first cohousing community currently being built at the site known as ‘K1’ in Orchard Park, Cambridge.
-Forty-two homes ranging from one bedroom apartments to four bedroom homes will be ready in December 2018.
+Cambridge Cohousing members are the residents of Marmalade Lane, Cambridge’s first cohousing community just completed in Orchard Park, Cambridge.
+Forty-two homes ranging from one bedroom apartments to four bedroom homes are now ready for occupation!

 The homes are designed by the award-winning architect Meredith Bowles and his team at Mole Architects and the site developed by a Swedish company, Trivselhus, in partnership with Jonny Anstead & Neil Murphy of developers TOWN.